adruzenko/bigdata-procamp/infra/README.md

 Folllow the instructions to register Google Cloud account and activate [free trial](https://cloud.google.com/free/).

-## Create Google Cloud Project

-To create a new project:

-1. Go to the [Manage resources page](https://console.cloud.google.com/cloud-resource-manager) in the Cloud Console.
-2. Click Create Project.
-In the New Project window that appears, enter a `bigdata-procamp` as a project name.
-3. Leave `No organization` as a location for your project.

-When you're finished entering new project details, click Create.

 ### Google Cloud Shell

 This guide uses Google Cloud Shell to give you an environment preconfigured with Terraform.
 You can run commands at the command prompt, and edit the files in the editor window.